swechchhaad/swechchhaad.github.io/_pages/about.md

 Due to certain influences in my life, my interests have also expanded into quantum information science and quantum algorithms.

-Note: If you are a college applicant reading this and want to reach out for application advice, I am probably not the best person for that.
+Note: If you are a college applicant reading this and want to reach out, I am probably not the best person to seek advice from.
 College applications were very overwhelming for me, and I do not feel especially qualified to answer such questions.
 However, if you are applying to BYU in particular (or have already been accepted), come say hi.